snowplow/scala-forex/README.md

 When `.nowish` is specified, a **cached** version of the **live** exchange rate is used, if the timestamp of that exchange rate is less than or equal to `nowishSecs` (see above) ago.
 Otherwise a new lookup is performed.

 When `.at(...)` is specified, the **latest end-of-day rate prior** to the datetime is used by default.
-Users can configure so that the rate on that specific date is used.
+Or users can configure that Scala Forex "round up" to the end of the occurring day.

 When `.eod(...)` is specified, the end-of-day rate for the **specified day** is used.
 Any hour/minute/second/etc portion of the datetime is ignored.

 ### 4.3 LRU cache